 Posted on: May 8th, 2025 by pfm_master_us No Comments

-Pie’s youth workers – Connor, Jeff and Luis – are cycling 240 miles from coast-to-coast, Portishead to Ramsgate, in 5 days from 5th to 9th June 2025 in a bid to raise funds for us and awareness of the need for dedicated spaces for young people to go to.
+Pie’s youth workers – Connor, Jeff and Luis – cycled over 250 miles from coast-to-coast, Portishead to Ramsgate, in 5 days from 5th to 9th June 2025 to raise funds for us and awareness of the need for dedicated spaces for young people to go to.

-They’ll visit youth clubs along the way, meeting young people and flying the flag for youth work.
-Every turn of the pedals aims to get us closer to saving Ramsgate Youth Centre, which is being put up for commercial sale by Kent County Council, highlighting the urgent and important need for investment in youth work in Thanet.
+They visited youth clubs along the way, in Bradford-on-Avon and Newbury, meeting fellow youth workers and flying the flag for youth work.
+Every turn of the pedals aimed to get us closer to saving Ramsgate Youth Centre, which is being put up for commercial sale by Kent County Council, highlighting the urgent and important need for investment in youth work in Thanet.

-Anything you can give will go a long way to fuel them during the ride and support Thanet’s young people in the future.
+Thank you for your donations – they went a long way to fuel them during the ride and support Thanet’s young people in the future.

 Over 1,000 young people attend Pie annually on average with participants describing the youth centre as a “safe haven”, their “second home” and a place to “make a fresh start”, “make friends” and “find freedom”.
 Without this space, the charity’s current provision of positive and diversionary activities and creative opportunities for young people will significantly decrease or stop, as they will be made to find alternative premises.